Personal information must be:

 3.2 Personal information may be collected by Novus without a customer’s or employee’s knowledge or consent in instances where legal, medical or security reasons might make it impossible or impractical to seek consent.
 For example, when personal information is being collected for the detection or prevention of fraud, seeking consent might defeat the purpose of collecting the information.

-3.3 Novus shall ensure that individuals will be advised of the purposes for which the personal information will be used.
+3.3 Novus will ensure that individuals will be advised of the purposes for which the personal information will be used.
 To make the consent informed, the purposes must be stated so that an individual can reasonably understand how the information will be used or disclosed.

 3.5 In obtaining consent, the reasonable expectations of the individual are also relevant.
 Consent can be implied as given at the time customers request services and use products and services or, in the case of employees, by the acceptance of employment or benefits, allowing Novus to collect, use and disclose personal information for all identified purposes.

 3.6 The way in which Novus seeks consent may vary, depending upon the circumstances and the type of information.
-In determining the form of consent required, Novus shall take into account the sensitivity of the information.
+In determining the form of consent required, Novus will take into account the sensitivity of the information.
 Novus will generally seek express consent when the information is likely to be considered sensitive.
 Implied consent is generally appropriate when the information is less sensitive.

 4. Limiting the Collection of Personal Information